Hazmat Label Meanings

 Understanding Hazmat Label Categories

 Hazmat labels are divided into several categories, each indicating a different type of hazard.
+Hazmat and Tanker Endorsement.
 These categories are visually distinguished by unique symbols, numbers, and background colors.

-Explosive labels are broken down into several divisions, each indicating a different type of explosive material.
+Explosive labels are divided into several divisions, each indicating a different type of explosive material.
 They all feature an exploding bomb symbol, with the specific division number and compatibility group letter denoting the exact nature of the explosive hazard.

 Labels for gases feature a gas cylinder symbol.
+9 Hazmat Classes.
 They're divided into three categories: flammable gases (red), non-flammable gases (green), and toxic gases (white with a skull and crossbones).

 Flammable liquid labels feature a flame symbol on a red background, indicating the material can easily catch fire.

 Labels for flammable solids depict a flame on top of a horizontal line.
-Spontaneously combustible material labels have a flame over a vertical line, and dangerous when wet materials labels display a flame over a "W" on a blue background.
+Spontaneously combustible material labels have a flame over a vertical line, and it is dangerous when wet material labels display a flame over a "W" on a blue background.

 Corrosive labels feature a hand and a metal bar, both being eaten away by a substance, indicating that the material can corrode metals and skin.